cryptpad/sso/README.md

 - Allow to synchronize OIDC roles / groups with cryptpad teams
 - Additional SSO protocols

-If you are interested by these extra features and wishing to sponsor them, contact XWiki SAS at sales@cryptpad.fr.
+If you are interested by these extra features and wishing to sponsor them, contact XWiki SAS at sales@cryptpad.org

 ## Manual installation